Educ8 Training celebrates UK Employee Ownership Day | FE News

 UK employee owned companies contribute over £30 billion to the UK economy annually.
 Additionally, employee owners have higher levels of job satisfaction, feel a greater sense of achievement and job security, and are more likely to recommend their workplace than employees in non-employee owned businesses.

-Employee owned businesses operate in a range of sectors including healthcare, social care, education and training, transport, manufacturing, retail and professional services.Recommend0 recommendationsPublished in Education, Skills and apprenticeships, Work and leadership
+Employee owned businesses operate in a range of sectors including healthcare, social care, education and training, transport, manufacturing, retail and professional services.Recommend0 recommendationsPublished in Social impact

 Responses